-Do Solar Battery Trickle Chargers Work?
+Do Solar Car Battery Chargers Work?

+Do solar car battery chargers work?
 Yes, solar battery trickle chargers work as well as, if not better than, standard trickle chargers.
 They are particularly useful if you are in a rural area and are not near a standard power outlet.
 These devices will steadily charge the battery that they are attached to as long as they are exposed to sunlight.

-Can a Trickle Charger Ruin a Battery?
+Can a Car Trickle Charger Ruin a Battery?